ianrenton/ianrenton.com/www/_posts/2015-08-23-last-flight-of-the-vulcan.markdown

 {% img center http://files.ianrenton.com/sites/blog/2015/vulcan1.jpg %}

 [XH558](https://en.wikipedia.org/wiki/Avro_Vulcan_XH558) is the last flying Vulcan, only one other can even taxi under its own power.
-Her wings hit the end of their flying life two years ago, and only £200,000 of donations and reverse-engineered partsensured she could fly another two years.
+Her wings hit the end of their flying life two years ago, and only £200,000 of donations and reverse-engineered parts ensured she could fly another two years.
 But now the wings are beyond saving, and her engines too.
 At fifty-five years old, *The Spirit of Great Britain* is long due her retirement.

 {% img center http://files.ianrenton.com/sites/blog/2015/vulcan2.jpg %}